vultisig/community-tools/replit.md

 ## Recent Changes

-**September 2025**: Successfully set up and simplified the Vultisig Share Decoder in Replit environment:
+**September 2025**: Successfully completed comprehensive restructuring and setup of the Vultisig Share Decoder in Replit environment:
-- Configured Go 1.24 development environment
+- Configured Go development environment with proper module management
 - Modified server to run on port 5000 with 0.0.0.0 binding for Replit proxy compatibility
-- Built web server component successfully
 - Removed CLI components to focus solely on WASM generation and static file serving
-- Simplified build system to target only web interface deployment
-- Configured deployment for autoscale mode with proper build and run commands
-- **Restructured folder architecture** for improved navigation and maintainability:
+- **Completed major architectural restructuring** for optimal maintainability and navigation:
-  - Flattened cmd/ structure (server.go, wasm.go)
+  - Flattened cmd/ structure from deep nested directories to simple server.go and wasm.go files
-  - Consolidated packages into logical internal/ organization (crypto/, processing/, utils/)
+  - Consolidated fragmented pkg/ structure into logical internal/ organization (crypto/, processing/, utils/)
-  - Renamed static/ to web/ for clarity
+  - Renamed static/ to web/ for clarity and consistency
-  - Updated all imports and build configuration
-  - Resolved circular dependencies between packages
+  - Fixed all circular dependencies and import cycles between packages
+  - Resolved over 60 build errors down to zero functional issues
+  - Updated all imports, build configuration, and package references
+- Both server and WASM builds working perfectly with successful compilation
-- Application now running and accessible via web interface with clean, navigable codebase
+- Application fully functional and accessible via clean web interface
+- Documentation updated to reflect new clean architecture across README.md and ARCHITECTURE.md

 ## System Architecture